Master your personal brand for career success

 2. You stand apart from the crowd

 When you can build a reliable personal brand, your story will break through the clutter and noise.
-You’ll be noticeable and different from others.
+You’ll stand out and be different from others.

 “It takes 20 years to build a reputation and 5 minutes to ruin it.
 If you think about that, you’ll do things differently.”